omega-800/spottydl/README.md

 ## Project Status

 -   [x] **Automatic tagging of .mp3 files** using [Node-ID3](https://github.com/Zazama/node-id3) includes _Year(?), Artist, Album, Title, and Art Cover_
 -   [x] **Simple and easy to use**, contains only 6 usable methods 🤔 I do need some help optimizing some parts
 -   [x] Error checking, when downloading Tracks, Playlists, Albums i.e retrying the process when status failed...
 -   [ ] Adding more specific tags like: Total # of tracks, Disc #, and such...
 -   [x] Supports downloading Tracks, Playlists, and Albums

 ## Installation

+_Open the folder inside of the devcontainer with all tools preinstalled, OR_

 _Make sure you have ffmpeg installed on your system preferably version >= 4.0_